OutoftheBoxFTC/Summer-Motion-Profiling/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 https://google.github.io/styleguide/javaguide.html

-With “Sensor” and “Hardware” samples, the code should demonstrate the essential function, and not be embellished with too much additional “clever” code.
+With “Sensor” and “hardware.Hardware” samples, the code should demonstrate the essential function, and not be embellished with too much additional “clever” code.
 If a sensor has special addressing needs, or has a variety of modes or outputs, these should be demonstrated as simply as possible.